malbarmavi/DevKit/README.md

 [Gulp](http://gulpjs.com/) is a toolkit that helps you automate painful or time-consuming tasks in your development workflow.

+##Browsers

+[Chrome](https://www.google.com/chrome/) a fast, free web browser.

+[Firefox](https://www.mozilla.org/en-US/firefox/new/) is a free and open-source web browser developed by the Mozilla Foundation and its subsidiary.

+[Edge](https://www.microsoft.com/en-us/windows/microsoft-edge) is the browser designed for faster, safer browsing on Windows 10.

+[Blisk](https://blisk.io/) is a free Chromium-based browser built to increase quality and speed of web development and testing.

 ##Greate Chrome Apps and Extensions
 [Wappalyzer](https://chrome.google.com/webstore/detail/wappalyzer/gppongmhjkpfnbhagpmjfkannfbllamg) identifies software on the web.